aidanbusby123/semaphore-messenger/README.md

-# wolfram-messenger
+# semaphore-messenger
-Wolfram Messenger is a secure end-to-end encrypted messaging client designed with security, flexibility, and API compatability in mind.
-Wolfram is written in C, utilizing the popular openssl library for cryptographic power.
-Wolfram is currently in its very early stages, but is intended to be able to support various protocols and message types, including text messages, images, and hopefully video.
+Semaphore Messenger is a secure end-to-end encrypted messaging client designed with security, flexibility, and API compatability in mind.
+Semaphore is written in C, utilizing the popular openssl library for cryptographic power.
+Semaphore is currently in its very early stages, but is intended to be able to support various protocols and message types, including text messages, images, and hopefully video.